Question: How Should a Brazilian or Bikini Wax Look Like?

 So first and foremost let's start with safety.
 Please make sure you are getting services from a licensed professional.
 Ask to see their license and training certificates.
 However, not everyone licensed is skilled.
 Find someone also experienced in bikini waxing (see what to look for).

 Also, please be aware that there should be a clean and sanitary environment to be waxed in, whether you're getting a quick eyebrow or full bikini wax (read warning signs to look for).
 Safety is the most important thing.
-If the Esthetician, or Skin Care Therapist, is well versed in health and safety, you will have a much better waxing experience.
+If the Esthetician or Skin Care Therapist is well versed in health and safety, you'll have a much better waxing experience.